nikkNizz/Drawish/README.md

 #### Curved line
 Click the [curved line] button.
 You will be able to click on **6 points** of the image through which the bezier curve will pass.
 By moving the handles, you can create any complex curved shape.
-Supports dotted line: "Options -> Dot lines".
+Supports dotted line: "Options -> Dot lines" and semi-transparency (switch in the top-bar).
 To confirm the drawing, click a point on the image.
 [video](https://drive.google.com/file/d/1sRTAQ8MWXeTsjSYYcyFzLdEWoPF3-TAZ/view?usp=sharing)

 #### Connected curves
 Click the [connected curves] button.
 Click **four** points of the image to draw the first curve, then click on **two** points to create more curves.
-Supports dotted line: "Options -> Dot lines".
+Supports dotted line: "Options -> Dot lines" and semi-transparency (switch in the top-bar).
 [video](https://drive.google.com/file/d/1HAuOjxhacs0KzekiKnL53k9hrXIMokUr/view?usp=sharing)

 #### Color management
 From the [Image->Colors] menu you can perform additional operations on colors.
 *If transparent selection is active, the transparent color is treated as black*.
 You can create a color by entering rgb values ​​from the keyboard, create gradients and replace pixels based on complex options.
-You can also get the hexadecimal value of the color and the average color of the image.
+You can also get the hexadecimal value of the color the average color of the image and the number of pixels with the selected color.
 [video](https://drive.google.com/file/d/1PJ-7u52q-H2AVHOg521qymgIlQxkHiOt/view?usp=sharing)
 [video](https://drive.google.com/file/d/1PpsTegWU_1TDVjR1HpebFDDkecI76pfO/view?usp=sharing)